Cancer

 Who should get lung cancer screenings?

-A middle-aged woman sitting cross-legged on grass and meditating near tall trees.
+A middle-aged woman sitting cross-legged on grass and meditating near tall trees and taking a deep breath with healthy lungs.

 Screenings can save lives for people at high risk of developing lung cancer.